Exclusive: Lauren Boebert Responds to Capitol Riot Complaint Against Her

 Jayapal sent a letter March 10 to the House Ethics Committee claiming Boebert had a role in “instigating and aiding” the riot and that she pursued a “disinformation campaign” related to the validity of the 2020 election results.
 The Washington Democrat called for an Ethics Committee investigation against her, and the Ethics Committee subsequently requested a response from Boebert.

-Boebert was one of several House Republicans who objected to the certification of the Electoral College votes in certain states following President Joe Biden’s victory over former President Donald Trump.
+Boebert was one of several House Republicans who supported objecting to the certification of the Electoral College votes in certain states following President Joe Biden’s victory over former President Donald Trump.

 “There is no evidence that would support further investigation of these unjustified, politically motivated claims,” Boebert wrote.
 “My objections to the counting of Electoral College votes in Arizona and Pennsylvania were based on the Constitution and changes to state law that were not made by the state legislature, not election fraud.”
 Boebert noted in her letter that Democrats objected to Electoral College vote certifications in 2001, 2005, and 2017.